reejig/ecs-deploy-buildkite-plugin/README.md

 The Docker networking mode to use for the containers in the task.
 The valid values are `none`, `bridge`, `awsvpc`, and `host`.
 The default Docker network mode is `bridge`.

 Example: `"awsvpc"`

+### `network-configuration` (optional)

+The network configuration (The VPC subnets and security groups associated with a task) for the service.
+This parameter is required for task definitions that use the awsvpc network mode to receive their own elastic network interface, and it is not supported for other network modes.

+Example: `"awsvpcConfiguration={subnets=[string,string],securityGroups=[string,string],assignPublicIp=string}"`

 ## AWS Roles